Highlander (franchise): Highlander (1986)

 Taking place in the present day, the film's antagonist is Jacob Kell (Bruce Payne), an evil immortal who ignores the rules of the Game.
 Kell holds a centuries-old grudge against Connor MacLeod and kills his adopted daughter Rachel Ellenstein when he bombs their old antique shop in New York City.
 Following Rachel's death, Connor is disillusioned with life and spends a decade in a hidden fortress known as the Sanctuary.
 When Kell discovers the Sanctuary ten years later, Connor and Duncan join forces against him.
 Believing neither of them can defeat Kell alone, Connor, tired of his immortal life, insists he be killed by Duncan so the younger MacLeod may possess their combined power.
 Duncan reluctantly does so and defeats Kell.

 Critical reaction to Highlander: Endgame was negative.
-It holds a 12% "rotten" rating on Rotten Tomatoes, based on 52 reviews, higher than Highlander II and Highlander III, both of which hold ratings of 5% or lower,Rotten Tomatoes entry on Highlander 3, retrieved January 15, 2010. and a score of 21 out of 100 on Metacritic, based on 16 reviews.
+It holds a 11% "rotten" rating on Rotten Tomatoes, based on 52 reviews, higher than Highlander II and Highlander III, both of which hold ratings of 5% or lower, and a score of 21 out of 100 on Metacritic, based on 16 reviews.

-The film was a box office bomb, managing to garner $15m of its $25m budget.
+The film was a box office bomb, managing to garner $15 million of its $25 million budget.
 The film opened at #3, grossing $5,067,331 in the opening weekend.
 It went on to gross $12,811,858 domestically and gather $3,031,750 from foreign markets for a worldwide total of $15,843,608.
-However, it sold better when it was released on DVD.
+The film however sold better when it was released on DVD.
 This prompted the producers to release the director's cut version of the film, adding new footage along with better special effects and audio tracks, and re-editing certain parts of the story.
 The reception to the director's cut was mixed but better than the overall fan reception to the theatrical release.